 How to Back Up Your Wireless Network Profiles in Windows 11 or 10?

-To backup your wireless network profiles on Windows 11 or 10, use these steps:-
+To back up your wireless network profiles on Windows 11 or 10, use these steps:-

 Step 1.
 First, open an administrative Command Prompt window.